-A building science expert and president of Meadowlark Builders, Doug attended Michigan State University and graduated with a BS in Chemistry.
+Building science expert and CEO and co-owner of Meadowlark Builders, Doug attended Michigan State University and graduated with a BS in Chemistry.
 After working for a year as a pharmaceutical chemist, Doug left the profession to co-found a woodworking company with Kirk Brandon.
 In 1997, Doug became a carpenter and began remodeling houses, learning all residential trades.
 Doug and Kirk co-founded Meadowlark Builders in 2004.

-Doug spent several years studying primitive living skills, and enjoys cooking, growing food and chasing his 2 young children.
+Doug spent several years studying primitive living skills, and enjoys cooking, growing food and chasing his two young children.

 Having worked both domestically and abroad, Jen has a varied background in design.
-After working as an Interior Designer in a commercial setting, Jen decided to pursue a Master of architecture from the University of Michigan.
+After working as an Interior Designer in a commercial setting, Jen decided to pursue a Master’s in Architecture from the University of Michigan.
 Upon graduation, Jen moved to Switzerland with her family and worked in residential design – enjoying the focus on high-quality craftsmanship as well as plenty of fondue.

 Katie joined the Meadowlark team in March 2014, and is thoroughly enjoying her role.
 After growing up rearranging friends’ bedrooms, drawing, and doing math problems for a hobby, she became interested in design, specifically the impact an environment can make on an individual’s well-being and behavior.
 She pursued her new-found passion at Central Michigan University, graduated with her Bachelor’s for Interior Design, and gained work experience designing for commercial settings.
 Now at Meadowlark, Katie continues to design with intentionality and is pursuing another passion: people!

 In her spare time Katie enjoys playing piano, cooking and baking for family and friends, and challenging herself in endurance sports.